octue/terraform-octue-django-api/README.md

 Deploying this module creates a set of API infrastructure for a cloud environment.
 This infrastructure is [isolated from other environments' infrastructure](#environments).
 These resources are automatically deployed:
 - A Cloud Run service and job
-- An artifact registry repository for storing server images
 - A Google Cloud SQL PostgreSQL database
 - A load balancer and external IP address
 - A number of empty secrets in Google Secret Manager